microsoft/onnxruntime/docs/tutorials/web/excel-addin-bert-js.md

 }
 ```

-## The `InferenceQuestion.ts` file
+## The `inferenceQuestion.ts` file

-The `InferenceQuestion.ts` file has the logic to process the Question and Answer BERT Model.
+The [`inferenceQuestion.ts`](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/bert/inferenceQuestion.ts) file has the logic to process the Question and Answer BERT Model.
 This model was created using [this tutorial](https://onnxruntime.ai/docs/tutorials/azureml.html#obtain-and-convert-pytorch-model-to-onnx-format).
 Then we used ORT Quantization tool to reduce the size of the model.
 Learn more about [quantization here](https://onnxruntime.ai/docs/performance/quantization.html).

 - First import `onnxruntime-web` and the helper functions from `question_answer.ts`.
 The `question_answer.ts` is an edited version from the tensorflow example found [here](https://github.com/tensorflow/tfjs-models/blob/master/qna/src/question_and_answer.ts).
 You can find the edited version in the source for this project [here](https://github.com/cassiebreviu/bert-excel-addin-ort-web/blob/main/src/functions/bert/question_answer.ts).